 Unfortunately, if someone ignores a DMCA takedown notice, it can get expensive for the copyright holder (you or me) to actually sue them.
 Yes, copyright infringement comes with triple damages.
 Yes, we get to set the value of the content that was stolen (or at least ask a judge to agree with our valuation).
 But we still have to find a lawyer willing to take the case unless the valuation is small enough for small claims court.
 And that may not be easier.

-But it’s easier (and cheaper) to find a lawyer to protect your copyright than to defend you against your own infringement suit for the images or content in the stolen content that might belong to someone else.
+But it’s easier (and cheaper) to find a lawyer to protect your copyright than to defend yourself against your own infringement suit for the images or content in the stolen content that might belong to someone else.
 So protect yourself.

 Me, I’m off to send DMCA takedown notices to several bloggers who ignored my polite requests.